honzasp/makiko/README.md

 Makiko gives you a lot of control over the SSH connection, it is meant to be a building block for libraries and advanced applications.

+> Makiko and most of the cryptography crates from [Rust Crypto][rust-crypto]
+> that Makiko uses have not yet been audited by a trusted third party.
+Use at
+> your own risk!

 ## Contributing

 Contributions are welcome!
 Please contact me ([@honzasp][honzasp]) or open a